Thayatal National Park

 Thayatal National Park (Nationalpark Thayatal) is a 13.3 km2 Austrian national park located in the Lower Austrian border area with the Czech Republic.
 It connects to the Czech Podyjí National Park.
 The Thayatal with its steep hillside forests is one of the most beautiful breakthrough valleys in Austria.
 The highest point is the gneiss mountain around which the Thaya flows.

 The basis for the national park is the Lower Austrian National Park Act.
 It was agreed between the republic and the federal state back in 1997.
 It is largely based on the international criteria for national parks published by the IUCN, the International Union for Conservation of Nature.
 The Thayatal is referred to as a Category II area.
 When it was founded, it was planned to enlarge it to 1.7 km2.

-250 ha of the core zone of the national park belong to the WILDForest areas certified by the European Wilderness Society, 2 km of the Thaya is also certified as a WILDRiver.
+250 ha of the core zone of the national park belong to the WILDForest areas certified by the European Wilderness Society; 2 km of the Thaya is also certified as a WILDRiver.

 Location

 In addition to the town of Hardegg, Burg Hardegg and the Kaja ruins are located in the national park.
-In Hardegg, you can walk directly from the Austrian part over the Thaya bridge, which forms the state border, into the Czech National Park or go by bike.
+In Hardegg, visitors can walk directly from the Austrian part over the Thaya bridge, which forms the state border, into the Czech National Park or go by bike.

 In addition to the orientation towards the sun, the shape of the valley and the chemical properties of the underground rock are also responsible for the ecological diversity.

 Creation

 Although the national park is much older on the Czech side, efforts to place it under protection also go back a long way in Austria.

 After it became known in 1984 that a power plant was to be built on the Czech side on the Thaya, citizens' initiatives and the city of Hardegg tried successfully to prevent this.

-In 1988 and 1991 two areas along the Thaya are placed under nature protection by ordinance of the Lower Austrian state government.
+In 1988 and 1991 two areas along the Thaya were placed under nature protection by ordinance of the Lower Austrian state government.
 These two areas are the forerunners of today's national park.

-After the national park was created in the Czech Republic in 1991, it was already decided in 1992 in Austria to draw level with the protection status.
+After the national park was created in the Czech Republic in 1991, it was already decided in 1992 in Austria to match the protection status on its side of the border.

 After the preparation of the various feasibility studies and the creation of the legal framework, the state contract between Ministers Bartenstein and Edlinger for the Republic and Governor Pröll for the state of Lower Austria was signed in 1997 to establish the national park.